Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Data Collection

-ML models have the limitation of needing large amounts of data for accurate prediction.
-Large-scale electric load data collection projects like residential End Use Load Research (EULR) \nomenclature[P]{\(\text{EULR}\)}{End Use Load Research} by Northwest Energy Efficiency Alliance (\cite{NEEA2020HomeStudy}) and Pecan Street Austin (\cite{PecanStreetInc.DataportDataportInc.}) have provided the spatial and temporal granularity to work with the ML models requiring vast amounts of training data.
-EULR data on electricity demand was collected at 1-minute intervals from 400 homes across the Northwestern region of the states of Washington, Oregon, Montana, and Idaho.
-The information about temperature, humidity, and other atmospheric conditions is provided in the EULR data.
+Training ML models requires large, high-resolution data to achieve accurate electricity load predictions.
+Projects like the Northwest Energy Efficiency Alliance's Residential End Use Load Research (EULR) and Pecan Street Austin have significantly advanced this domain by providing rich datasets with exceptional spatial and temporal granularity.
+For instance, the EULR initiative meticulously collected electricity demand data at one-minute intervals from homes spanning the Northwestern region, encompassing states such as Washington, Oregon, Montana, and Idaho.
+Moreover, these datasets incorporate crucial environmental factors like temperature, humidity, and atmospheric conditions, thereby enriching the training data available to ML models.
+Such comprehensive datasets empower ML models to achieve greater accuracy and robustness in predicting electric load behaviors.

-It is worthwhile to describe the EULR project before we go into the details of the model.
+We shall use data from the EULR project to train and evaluate the models for aggregate electricity demands.
 The EULR project is a regional study designed to gather accurate electricity demand profiles that could help us in understanding contemporary electricity end-use patterns.
-While the project collects data for every minute interval, it has provided public access to the 15-minute interval data of electricity demand in residential and commercial units for research purposes.
-Each of the units is called sites, with each site recognized by its \textit{unique id}.
-Since the inception of the project in 2020, data has been collected from around 400 such sites, including solar-powered sites.
+While the project collects data for every minute interval, it has provided public access to the 15-minute interval data of electricity demand in residential and commercial sites for research purposes.
+Since the inception of the project in 2020, data has been collected from around 400 sites.